-- 96. A member serving on a select committee should declare any interests relevant to an inquiry or any other activity undertaken by that committee.
+- 104. A member serving on a select committee should declare any interests relevant to an inquiry or any other activity undertaken by that committee, including any role as a party spokesperson.
 The declaration should be made in writing to the committee clerk, and orally the first time the member speaks in public in the inquiry.
-A list of declared relevant interests is also published as an appendix to the committee's report. - 97.
-The principles governing participation, described in paragraphs 12-14, apply also to participation in the work of select committees. - 98.
-Further advice on select committee work should be sought from the committee clerk in the first instance.
+A list of declared relevant interests is also published as an appendix to the committee's report. - 105.
+The principles governing participation, described in paragraphs 12-14, apply also to participation in the work of select committees.

+106. Further advice on select committee work should be sought from the committee clerk in the first instance.